 For adults and teenagers

 Manchester Science Festival

-Science takes over Manchester this October as we celebrate our eight birthday.
+Science takes over Manchester this October as we celebrate our ninth birthday.
 Expect a vibrant and packed programme of events for families, young people and adults.